-Arthurdale, WV, was first known as “The Reedsville Project” by the government employees who were sent here to establish the first New Deal community under the first of three Franklin Delano Roosevelt administrations.
+Arthurdale, WV was originally referred to as “The Reedsville Project” by the government employees who were sent here to establish the first New Deal community under the first Franklin Delano Roosevelt administration.

 Prior to FDR’s election in 1932, Eleanor Roosevelt became interested in the work of the American Friends Service Committee (AFSC), a Quaker organization which had begun child feeding and self-help programs in Pennsylvania and West Virginia at President Hoover’s request.

 Clarence Pickett, secretary of the AFSC, visited FDR’s Hyde Park, NY home to discuss their efforts at vocational reeducation and subsistence living projects.
 FDR, after his 1933 inauguration, promoted a bevy of bills to address the Depression’s problems.

 One bill supported demonstration projects to promote subsistence farming with industrial employment opportunities.
 Its ultimate goal was to move people from overcrowded cities to rural areas and decentralize industry.
 This bill interested the First Lady and she, along with Clarence Pickett (appointed chief of the Stranded Mining and Industrial Populations Section of the Department of the Interior), became involved with the project.

 In August of 1933, Mrs. Roosevelt spent several days quietly visiting coal camps in the Scotts Run area.
 That October, the government bought Arthurdale, a 1200-acre farm owned by Richard Arthur as the project’s site.